-§306A Questionnaire
+§306A Ouestionnaire

 Applicants must complete and submit the §306A Project Questionnaire to verify project eligibility for CMP funding.
-Applicants must provide information related to compliance with federal requirements, including the Americans with Disabilities Act, the National Flood Insurance Program, the CBRA, the Endangered Species Act, the National Environmental Policy Act, and Clean Coast Texas.
-If a project is selected for funding, the Texas General Land Office will submit necessary documentation to the State Historic Preservation Office for review.
+Applicants must provide information related to compliance with federal requirements, including the Americans with Disabilities Act, the National Flood Insurance Program, the CBRA, the Endangered Species Act, NEPA, and Clean Coast Texas.
+If a project is selected for funding, the GLO will submit necessary documentation to the State Historic Preservation Office for review.